crcdng/smart_contract_101_ligo/README.md

 these steps go successfully through the deployment of a "hello world" style Tezos smart contract on Ithaca testnet *on a mac*:

-install a tezos client by following insztructions on https://github.com/serokell/tezos-packaging/blob/master/docs/distros/macos.md (`brew install tezos` from the tutorial does not work.
+install a tezos client by following instructions on https://github.com/serokell/tezos-packaging/blob/master/docs/distros/macos.md (`brew install tezos` from the tutorial does not work.
 If you use the public testnet node below you don't need to run a full node)

 install Ligo https://ligolang.org/docs/intro/installation (I installed via Docker)